Let me tell you what I know about temperament. These are some

 To understand temperament we must study Myers and Briggs.
 Shall I explain?
 Here's what I know.

 About Myers and BriggsYou have heard of Sigmund Freud, right?
-Freud was the most famous psychologist of the last century; he was famous for saying, Children are also sexual, and Let's not pretend life isn't complicated.
+Freud was the most famous psychologist of the last century; he was famous for saying, Children are also sexual, and Talk heals, and Let's not pretend life isn't complicated.
 More or less.

 So Freud's most famous student, the golden boy, was Carl Jung.
 Jung was different from Freud mostly because he emphasized the spiritual aspect of psychology and therapy.
 Jung's most famous idea is called "Archetypes".
 That is, most normal people have a sort of standard personality type which they naturally grow into over life, and as a normal person, your job in psychotherapy and in growing up emotionally is to figure out what kind of person you are (becoming) and then become yourself, know yourself, accept your basic qualities and virtues, accept the fact that you are different from other people, that that's okay, and that other people are okay even being so different as they are from you.
 You become a self-actualized person.
 So that's Jung.